Overview

 - Permission inheritance: Users only see content they can access in Atlassian

-- Token security: API tokens should be treated like passwords
+- Token security: Service account tokens and org-admin API keys should be treated like passwords

 - Token rotation: Rotate tokens periodically (recommended every 90 days)